tsenart/vegeta/README.md

 The default is stdout.

 ####  -rate
-Specifies the requests per second rate to issue requests with against the targets
+Specifies the requests per second rate to issue against the targets.
+The actual request rate can vary slightly due to things like garbage collection, but overall it should stay very close to the specified.

 #### -reporter
 Specifies the reporting type to display the results with.